Eat in Royal Deeside

 - Local, seasonal produce

-The restaurant can seat up to 70 guests and features floors stripped back to polished wood, large Persian rugs, mismatched antique tables and an ornamental fireplace.
+The Dining Room can seat up to 70 guests and features floors stripped back to polished wood, large Persian rugs, mismatched antique tables and an ornamental fireplace.
 The windows of the restaurant overlook Glenmuick Church and the village green.

-Dinner in the restaurant offers a choice from our daily changing six course taster menu or our à la carte menu.
+Dinner in the restaurant offers a choice from the extensive all day menu.
 All dishes are prepared using high quality ingredients, seasonal produce and local foods where possible.
 With a country so rich in natural pickings: we take advantage of daily caught seafood from Scotland’s shores, and even closer to home, the River Dee; herbs from the hotel’s own garden; beef when possible from the Crerar Hotels home farm, grass-fed herd; and locally sourced Highland venison.

 With such ingredients our kitchen brigade are constantly developing new takes on traditional, homely dishes, always working hard to improve and enrich their contemporary take.
 Our kitchens’ chargrill marries well with our quality cuts of beef, lamb and venison, making the grill a continued favourite with guests and locals.